 From time to time, the Company enters into agreements to repurchase to facilitate the clearance of securities.
 Credit exposure related to these agreements to repurchase, including the risk related to a decline in market value of collateral (pledged or received), is managed by entering into agreements to repurchase with overnight or short-term maturity dates and only entering into repurchase transactions with netting members of the Fixed Income Clearing Corporation ("FICC").
-The FICC requires dealer netting members to maintain a minimum of \$25 million in equity capital and \$10 million in excess net capital.
+The FICC requires dealer netting members to maintain a minimum of \$25.0 million in equity capital and \$10.0 million in excess net capital (as defined in Rule 15c3-1 under the Securities Exchange Act of 1934).
 The FICC operates a continuous net settlement system, whereby as trades are submitted and compared the FICC becomes the counterparty.
 The FICC also marks to market collateral on a daily basis, requiring member firms to pay or receive margin amounts as part of their daily funds settlement.